AdityaSethi02/Job-Tracker/README.md

 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB Atlas

+## Future Ideas

+**MongoDB to Google Sheets**

+1. **Google Sheets Integration:** Store data in a Google Sheet linked to the user's account.
+2. **Automatic Sheet Creation:** Create a new sheet for first-time users with a "New sheet created" alert to ensure that their data is stored.
+3. **Applications Link:** Add a button with a link to the Google Sheet, and alerts if no sheet is found.
+4. **Data Management:** Once the Google Sheet is created, all subsequent data entries will be added to this sheet.
+Users will be able to manage and review their job applications directly from the Google Sheet.
+5. **Use of Google Cloud Platform**: We use Google Cloud Platform to manage our Google Sheets integration and streamline data handling.

 ## Contact

 If you have any questions or feedback, feel free to reach out to me at adityasethi2004@gmail.com.